EmiSunn/PSBBN-Definitive-Project-Gentoo-Support/README.md

 ### Change Language
 When **PSBBN** is installed, this option changes the system language of PSBBN.
 Select from English, German, Italian, Portuguese (Brazil), Spanish, French, and the original Japanese.
 More languages will be added with future updates.
 For Japanese users, it also downloads and installs the Japanese versions of the [Online Channels](#internet-channel).

-For both **PSBBN** and [HOSDMenu](#hosdmenu) users, this option also updates the [POPS](#popstarter-and-virtual-memory-cards) IGR message and the language preference used by the [Game Installer](#game-and-app-installer).
+For both **PSBBN** and [HOSDMenu](#hosdmenu) users, this option also updates the [POPS](#popstarter) in-game reset (IGR) message and the language preference used by the [Game Installer](#install-games-and-apps).

-After changing the language, it is recommended that you rerun the [Game Installer](#game-and-app-installer) and select *Add Additional Games and Apps* to update game titles to your selected language.
+After changing the language, it is recommended that you rerun the [Game Installer](#install-games-and-apps) and select *Add Additional Games and Apps* to update game titles to your selected language.
 For PSBBN users, this will also update the PlayStation game manuals.

 ### Change Screen Settings
 **NOTE: This feature is for PSBBN only.**